Barclays suffers $1.6 billion first-half loss from Africa sale

 ($1 = 0.7645 pounds)

-Reporting By Lawrence White and Andrew MacAskill
+Reporting by Lawrence White and Andrew MacAskill; editing by Alexander Smith